oVirt/ovirt-site/source/feature/networkfilter.html.md

 #### Rest API

 1. Add command for listing all network filters

+**TODO** define a system-level URI for listing available filters.

-2. Add vnic_profile network_filter id chage.
+1. Add vnic_profile network_filter id change.

+**TODO** add an example for defining a vNIC with a filter, and associated parameters.

 #### Web Admin